grafana/loki/docs/sources/clients/aws/ec2/_index.md

 Note that you can use [relabeling][relabeling] to convert systemd labels to match what you want.
 Finally make sure that the path of journald logs is correct, it might be different on some systems.

-> You can download the final config example from our [github repository][final config].
+> You can download the final config example from our [GitHub repository][final config].

 That's it, save the config and you can `reboot` the machine (or simply restart the service `systemctl restart promtail.service`).